how to hire developers for startups

 What's end-to-end product ownership

 It means an engineer can take a project from concept to a reliable, performant production system and maintain it.
+This includes not just coding, but also architecture, testing, deployment, monitoring, iterative improvement, and comprehensive documentation, ensuring the solution is robust and sustainable in a real-world enterprise environment.

 Wrapping Up